 Many people are nervous about bankruptcy due to negative myths and misconceptions.
 In reality, filing can be the best way to restore your financial health.
 Debt will not disappear by itself – but filing for bankruptcy can set you on the right path again.
 If your case is managed with skill and care, bankruptcy can reduce or eliminate your debts, prevent your creditors from bothering you, and give you the financial tools to start the process of repairing bad credit.

 While bankruptcy is not appropriate for everyone, there are many Philadelphians who could benefit greatly from filing for bankruptcy.
-Below, you’ll find just a few reasons for filing bankruptcy in Philadelphia.
+Below, you’ll find just a few reasons for hiring a Philadelphia Bankruptcy Lawyer.
 If you are struggling with overwhelming debt, consider the following benefits of bankruptcy for Pennsylvania residents:

 The major categories of bankruptcy are called “Chapter 7” and “Chapter 13.”
 Both chapters enable most debts to be reduced or wiped out in a matter of months or years, depending on the case.
 In bankruptcy terminology, this is known as the “discharge” of debts.
 Dischargeable debts, or debts that can be erased by bankruptcy, include credit card debt, medical debt, personal debts (such as debts owed to friends or family members), and business debt.
 Though rare, there are also some cases where it is possible to discharge student loan debt or debt that is related to unpaid federal income taxes.